Laser Eye Surgery for Seniors: Is It Safe in Later Life?

 Pros:

-• Suitable for a wide range of prescriptions
+Suitable for a wide range of prescriptions – Mild to high myopia, hyperopia, and astigmatism can be effectively corrected.

 Cons:

-LASIK is often suitable for seniors with stable vision and healthy corneas.
+LASIK is often suitable for seniors who have stable vision, healthy corneas, and no signs of early cataract changes.

 Pros: